JohannaWil/NonlinearCompensationEEG/README.md

 This repository contains the following data:
 * `EEG.mat` - EEG data from one trial to illustrate the binning-based nonlinearity detection and compensation method.
 * `data.mat`:
-  * `TRFdata` - from Eelbrain boosting algorithm in Python
+  * `TRFdata` - from Eelbrain boosting algorithm in Python.
   * `channelGroups` - information about the 6 channel groups (left temporal, frontal, right temporal, central, parietal, occipital).
   * `snr` - snr values from the original and the compensated EEG data.
   * `compensationData` - TRFs and information of the compensated EEG data (after the nonlinear compensation method has been used).